-Adopting a FriendEach cat receives a health check, is tested, vaccinated, spayed or neutered and dewormed prior to adoption.
-All cats also receive a treatment of Advantage for fleas.
+Adopting a FriendEach cat receives a health check, is tested for FeLV/FIV (Leukemia and HIV), double vaccinated, spayed or neutered prior to adoption.
+As a preventative measure, our kitties also receive flea treatment and are dewormed.

 A tax-deductible donation is required from each would-be adopter, which ensures the safety and welfare of the next abandoned cat or kitten in need.

 Our adoption process includes filling out an application, an interview with a volunteer and a contract.
 All applications are reviewed by the Board of Directors to ensure that our kitties end up in homes that are perfect for them to live in forever.

 Remember, donations come in many shapes and forms: